2 Months Pregnant : Symptoms, Baby Development And Diet Tips

 Mood swings during pregnancy are usually first experienced between six and ten weeks of pregnancy and then again in the third trimester (12).

-1. Food cravings/aversions: Hormonal changes along with nutritional deficiencies will lead to food cravings or aversions (2).
+1. Food cravings/aversions: Hormonal changes along with nutritional deficiencies will lead to aversions or food cravings in pregnancy (2).
 The foods you loved once may become repulsive, and those you never liked may become your favorite.
 As long as they are not harmful to you or the baby, you can indulge in all kinds of foods.

 1. Constipation: Hormonal and physical changes affect the movement of food in the digestive system.
 The progesterone hormone possesses muscle relaxing properties, which will slow down the digestion process.
 Also, aversions to foods will affect your food habits that will lead to constipation (4).